TakutoYoshikai/tsystem-core/docs/2-howtouse.md

 ### migration
-When you install some softwares, tsystem can save it as migration files.
+When you install some softwares, tsystem can save it as migration files. migration file is a shell script of change environment.

 ```bash
 tsys migrate add <migration title> # It creates a migration file and edit it.